nestjs/docs.nestjs.com/content/techniques/configuration.md

 // somewhere in the code
 constructor(private configService: ConfigService<EnvironmentVariables>) {
-  // This is valid
+  // this is valid
   const port = this.configService.get<number>('PORT');

-  // This is invalid as URL is not a property on the EnvironmentVariables interface const url = this.configService.get<string>('URL');
+  // this is invalid as URL is not a property on the EnvironmentVariables interface const url = this.configService.get<string>('URL');
 }
 ```